October 2, 2018

 contributor: Andrew Drain, Melissa McCreery

-Undertaking truly collaborative humanitarian technology development is really hard.
+Truly collaborative humanitarian technology development is hard.
 Unexpected factors such as the type and order of activities, facilitation style and monitoring and evaluation style can have a large effect on the quality of collaboration between the designer and the community member.
 Those factors also influence the much-touted empowering effects of co-design.